jhu-ospo-courses/JHU-EN.601.210/README.md

 Then you can follow along either from the Github site or from your cloned project.

 Each Lesson will be presented, and follows the outline in the lesson notes for the lesson number.
+All relevant files for a lesson are in the directory named for the lesson number.
+All files needed for a lab (that aren't downloaded as part of the lab) are in the directory named for the lab number.
 Labs have instructions and tie back to lessons.
 There may be references in the labs to specific lesson notes, and vice versa.